 Shows: Toy Story Treats

-Other Names: Happy child, Buster
+Other Names: Happy Child, Buster

 Introducing Sid Phillips, the cunning and mischievous skatepunk from Toy Story who relishes tormenting his younger sister Hannah by snatching away her toys and using them for his twisted experiments.